 Simply reading the company’s website will help to give you a better understanding of what their mission is and what they’re hoping to accomplish.
 Although you may have already done this when you wrote a cover letter, refreshing your memory can’t hurt.
 “When researching a company my two stops are 1.
 The company website (specifically read over the MISSION STATEMENT, CLIENT LIST, and ABOUT US sections) 2.
 Google News (You want to be aware of any recent news breaks),” Lauren Berger, founder of Intern Queen says.

-Also, if you, or anyone you remotely know, have the contact information for someone in the organization, get in touch with them.
+If you or anyone you remotely know has the contact information for someone in the organization, get in touch with them.
 Ask questions that would help to master the interview, like what that company is looking for in its new hires.

 Prepare questions for the company: